Nouhou Tolo

-Nouhou Tolo (/ˈnuːhuː ˈtoʊloʊ/; born 23 June 1997), sometimes known mononymically as Nouhou, is a Cameroonian professional footballer who plays as a left-back for Seattle Sounders FC in Major League Soccer and the Cameroon national team.
+Nouhou Tolo (/ˈnuːhuː ˈtoʊloʊ/; born 23 June 1997), sometimes known mononymically as Nouhou, is a Cameroonian professional footballer who plays as a left-back for Major League Soccer club Seattle Sounders FC and the Cameroon national team.
 He represented Cameroon at the 2021 Africa Cup of Nations and the 2022 FIFA World Cup.

 Club career

 Nouhou began his career in 2015 with Rainbow Bamenda, where he played for one season.
 A contract dispute over who owned his rights between teams in Cameroon initially blocked his transfer to the United States, but in April 2016, Nouhou signed with Seattle Sounders FC 2.
 He made 24 league appearances and lead the team in minutes played.

 Nouhou signed with Seattle Sounders FC on 26 January 2017, earning his first team contract after performing admirably for S2 in 2016, according to General Manager Garth Lagerway.
 Nouhou scored his first professional goal while loaned down to S2 on 15 April 2017, the second goal in a 2–1 away win over LA Galaxy II.

 Nouhou made his Seattle Sounders FC debut on 31 May 2017, coming on as a substitute in a 3–0 loss to Columbus Crew.
 He quickly became a fan favorite amongst Sounders FC supporters, often known for his showmanship during matches.
 Nouhou was named to the 2021 MLS All-Star Game roster.
 He scored his first goal for the Sounders against the Houston Dynamo on 4 September 2022.
 He also registered an assist in the game, earning Man of the Match honors.